-Donny Perry, the global development manager for Specialized Bicycles whose job it is to train bike shop personnel, wrote a book recently called Leading Out Retail.
+Donny Perry, the global development manager for Specialized Bicycles whose job is to train bike shop personnel, wrote a book several years ago called Leading Out Retail.
 The book maps the transformation LBSs and IBDs need to go through to survive alongside online cycling stores.
-He explains that the shift online is more about better information and selection and not about eroding loyalty when he writes:
+He explains that the shift to online is more about better information and selection and not about eroding loyalty.
+He writes:

 Some retailers suggest that with the growth of online purchasing the era of loyalty is gone.
 That customers used to be loyal to their local bike shop, and now they are just shopping based on price.
 I would disagree and instead suggest that customers were never as loyal as originally thought, they were just limited by selection.
 The local bike shop was their only source for information and the only place they could buy the product.
 Now with limitless selection, they’re spreading their dollar around and being more selective with whom they purchase from.

-People who make, distribute and sell cycling gear through physical and online stores get that it’s a both/and world now rather than an either/or one.
-James Browning, the CEO of Fisher Outdoor, a UK cycling distributor of SRAM, Zipp, Vittoria, Garmin, Campagnolo and a couple dozen other brands recently talked about the importance and interplay of online and physical stores when he said in BikeBiz:
+People who make, distribute and sell cycling gear through physical and online bike stores get that it’s a both/and world now rather than an either/or one.
+James Browning, then CEO of Fisher Outdoor, a UK cycling distributor of SRAM, Zipp, Vittoria, Garmin, Campagnolo and a couple dozen other brands recently talked about the importance and interplay of online and physical stores when he told BikeBiz:

 The cycle sector is going to grow, but each of the sales channels will have different opportunities.
 The reality is that brands, and us as distributors, need to exist in all channels.
 The IBDs are the brand builders, then online retailers do a spectrum of things, from information provision and brand building – the good ones – all the way through to price fulfillment and the customers choose which they use.
 Then there’s the end of life guys, like eBay – the brand has to play in each of those channels.
 If you look back, brands that stop participating in that brand-building channel find they can’t exist online only.

 The best online cycling stores aren’t the wild-west, buyer-beware world that characterized Internet shopping in its earliest days.
-They are multi-million dollar businesses, some multi-hundred million dollar businesses run by professional management and financed by sophisticated investors who see their solid financials and a decade long growth path ahead.
+They are multi-million dollar businesses, some multi-hundred million dollar businesses run by professional management and financed by sophisticated investors who see their solid financials and a decades-long growth path ahead.

-Over the past year, I’ve looked with some regularity at the product selection, pricing, stock and service records of a range of online stores now totaling about 90.
+Over the several years, I’ve looked with some regularity at the product selection, pricing, stock and service records of a range of online bike stores now totaling about 100.
 My focus has been on road bike components like wheels and groupsets and to a lesser degree on bikes, clothing or accessories.
 So what follows has that bias but I generally see similar results across a given store that has multiple product categories.

 The eight types I currently see are….